ibm-cloud-docs/vpc/file_storage_vpc_monitoring.md

 ## file share replication status
 {: #file-share-replication-status}

-When you [view your file share in the console](/docs/vpc?topic=vpc-file-storage-view&interface=ui), you can see its Replication role and Replication status in the file shares list and the file share details page in the File share replication relationship section.
+When you [view your file share in the console](/docs/vpc?topic=vpc-file-storage-view&interface=ui), you can see its Replication role and Replication status.
+This information is displayed in the file shares list and the file share details page in the File share replication relationship section.
 {: ui}

 When you [view the details of a file share from the CLI](/docs/vpc?topic=vpc-file-storage-view&interface=cli#fs-share-details-cli) by running the `ibmcloud is share` command, the response contains the `Replication status` of the specified file share.